Common Name: African Clawed Frog or the Common Plantanna

 Size: Up to 5 inches (12.7 cm)

 African clawed frogs are an invasive species since they are predators and can easily adapt to new environments.
 While naturally found in Africa, they have been found in the wild in Europe, North America, South America, and Asia.
 To help stop the spread of them, they have been banned as pets in many states in the US.
-The African Clawed Frog might also be a carrier of Chytrid Fungus and invasive frogs could be spreading it.
+The African Clawed Frog might also be a carrier of Chytrid Fungus, a deadly frog killing pathogen, and could be spreading it.

 They are often confused with African Dwarf Frogs, but there are some key differences.
 The African Clawed Frog’s front fingers aren’t webbed, they have eyes positioned on top of their head, and they have curved, flat snouts compared to the Dwarf Frogs.